 Generally, the GBB responds to the psyche of the consumer.
 According to the latest research, three options is the ideal amount to have in your price structure.
 Any more is a distraction; any less is too restrictive.

 On the good, better, best market price approach scale, the first is the basic option.
 The basic ‘good’ offer gives customers the standard features (no frills but still good value).
 It can upgrade to the other scales.

 Building a price architecture that meets the criteria of a ‘good, better, best’ approach is not easy.

 Will it give customers an insight into what’s to come if they upgrade?

 Does it pique their curiosity?

 What is the common complaint when they use the basic option?

 A good place to start is to use fence attributes in your price architecture.
-A well thought through the fence in your price architecture will discourage your customers from downgrading their package options.
-A fence is basically a way of fencing off the value – either value they used to enjoy or would like to enjoy.
+A well thought through fence in your price architecture will discourage your customers from downgrading their package options.
+A fence is basically a way of fencing off or protecting value so you don’t give away too cheaply to customers that don’t really value it.
+This fencing off concept can apply to value customers used to enjoy or would like to enjoy.
 Fencing off value helps you segregate additional value to better and best options.

 Never try to give too many freebies away or discount the basic ‘good’ package.
 In effect, discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies.
 You’ll end up depreciating the entire range.
 When you discount on good options, you’ll devalue the better and best options as well.